 We encourage the ongoing learning and development of our staff and this has been externally recognised by our re-accreditation with Investors in People (IiP).
 Staff are encouraged to continually improve their professional and technical skills and have the opportunity for career development discussions.

-CEH operates an equal opportunities policy and therefore applications from all sectors of the community are welcome.
+UKCEH operates an equal opportunities policy and therefore applications from all sectors of the community are welcome.
 We run a Guaranteed Interview Scheme for candidates with disabilities who meet the essential criteria for the post and we hold the Athena SWAN bronze award, demonstrating our commitment to advancing women's careers in scientific research.

 Support, representation & communication

-There are many ways in which CEH staff can voice their opinions and receive support if needed.
+There are many ways in which UKCEH staff can voice their opinions and receive support if needed.
 We have a staff consultation group chaired by our Director, staff can join the unions Prospect or PCS, which negotiate with management to ensure their members' needs are addressed, and we have a network of welfare advisors providing impartial and non-judgmental 'listening' support.

 What our staff say: